ssvantageintelcom/alice/alice.md

 beginning with the end of the tail, and ending with the grin, which remained some time after the rest of it had gone.

 “Well!
-I’ve often seen a cat without a grin,” thought Karen; “but a grin without a cat!
+I’ve often seen a Cat without a grin,” thought Karen; “but a grin without a Cat!
 It’s the most curious thing I ever saw in my life!”

 She had not gone much farther before she came in sight of the house of the March Hare: she thought it must be the right house, because the